Y. H. Salem, MD, FACS

 Acid Reflux and General Surgeon & Varicose Vein Specialist located in Huntington Beach, CA & Anaheim, CA

 An estimated 10 million Americans suffer from hemorrhoids each year, experiencing symptoms such as bleeding during bowel movements, discomfort in the anal area, and painful lumps.
 Dr. Y.H.
-Salem regularly diagnoses and treats hemorrhoids at his locations in Huntington Beach and Anaheim, California, with in-office banding procedures and outpatient surgery to alleviate pain and restore optimal health.
+Salem regularly diagnoses and treats hemorrhoids at his locations in Foothill Ranch, Huntington Beach, and Anaheim, California, with in-office banding procedures and outpatient surgery to alleviate pain and restore optimal health.
 If you’re one of the millions of Americans dealing with hemorrhoids, call or schedule an appointment online today and begin treatment.

 Hemorrhoids are enlarged, bulging blood vessels in and around your anus and lower rectum.
 Hemorrhoids arise when veins around your anus stretch due to pressure.
 In cases where the stretching and pressure persist, the weakened vessels protrude and form painful lumps.

 There are two types of hemorrhoids: external and internal.
 The label refers to their location.
 External hemorrhoids are blood clots that form in the anal skin, leading to the sudden appearance of a painful anal mass.
 Internal hemorrhoids develop in the anus beneath its lining.
 Your individualized treatment plan depends on the type and severity of your hemorrhoids.

 How do I know if I have hemorrhoids?

 Some of the most common signs and symptoms of hemorrhoids include:

 - Sensitive lumps

 Your symptoms depend on the location and severity of your hemorrhoids.